Dr. David Nawrocki

 Grading

-30% First Term Paper - Read both Feynman books - Write a book report/essay on learning and portfolio theory.
+30% First Term Paper - Read both Feynman and the Adam Smith books - Write a book report/essay on learning and portfolio theory using CRSP and PMSP.
+Due Thursday October 6.

-30% Second Term Paper - MarketBase and PMSPP - One Period Portfolio Optimization.
+30% Second Term Paper - MarketBase and PMSP - One Period Portfolio Optimization.
+Due November 17.

-40% Third Term Paper - Using MarketBase, PMSPP, REVISE - Portfolio Revision.
+40% Third Term Paper - Using MarketBase, PMSP, REVISE - Portfolio Revision.
+Due Sunday December 18.

 Late Policy

-All papers are due by 4:30 on the due date.
+Papers are due by midnight by email on the due date.
 The final paper is due during finals week.
 The date will be set later in the semester.
 Late papers will have reduced grades based on degree of lateness (12% penalty per week).
-The Finance departmental office will accept papers and time/date stamp them.
+The Finance departmental office will accept papers and time/date stamp them (not during the Pandemic).
 There will be NO acceptable excuses for late papers or missed exams.
 All papers handed in when I am not present have to be date/time stamped by a secretary or faculty member.
 Incomplete papers will have reduced grades based on the degree of completeness.

 Teams